 Trey and his family attend fly-ins throughout the year and have flown to EAA Airventure in Oshkosh, WI numerous times and volunteer with the Warbirds of America and the Commemorative Air Force.

-His desire to make flying a career led him to join the military where he graduated from Naval Aviation Officer Candidate School and later earned his Naval Aviator Wings of Gold over 25 yrs ago.
-He is currently an active duty flight instructor teaching the next generation of Naval Aviators.
-He has accumulated over 6800 flight hours in various military and civilian aircraft, including over 550 day and night landings aboard Navy aircraft carriers.
+His desire to make flying a career led him to join the military where he graduated from Naval Aviation Officer Candidate School and later earned his Naval Aviator Wings of Gold over 26 yrs ago.
+He recently retired as an active duty Navy flight instructor teaching the next generation of Naval Aviators.
+He has accumulated over 7,000 flight hours in various military and civilian aircraft, including over 550 day and night landings aboard Navy aircraft carriers.